Lost-Outpost/sovngarde/README.md

 * Take a brief look at the [gameplay guide](GAMEPLAY.md) for info on gameplay changes
 * Make sure you have done the [post-install steps](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#creation-club-setup) for creation club content
 * Choose the ENB Preset you want (if you want one) from the [enb configuration](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#enb-presets) page

-# Starting
-When you first launch the game, unless it has been disabled, Skyrim Unbound reborn will perform startup tasks.
-You can configure it in the MCM to change starting gear.
-Press ENTER to begin character creation.

 # Configuration
 If you wish to further customize by changing the ENB preset, adding in creation club content, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.